OpenXAIProject/OneShot-Learning-Selective-Ensemble/README.md

 # A Selective Ensemble of Meta-Learners for One-shot Learning

 ### **CONTENT**
-> An weighted linear combination of meta-learners to alleviate task covariate shift in meta-learning
+> A weighted linear combination of meta-learners to alleviate task covariate shift in meta-learning
 ### **How to Use**

 ```bash